Contextual onboarding is the unspoken hero in successful onboarding.

 2. Define the next steps

 The biggest challenge with contextual onboarding is the lack of order.
-Once users have read a hint, their next step of action isn’t always clear.
+Once users have read a hint, their next action step isn’t always clear.

-Include the next steps in the form of an instruction, numbered list, or highlighted next feature button.
+Include the next steps as an instruction, numbered list, or highlighted next feature button.

 Here’s an example of how Loom uses hints to show users the save button.
-Not only does it inform users of a benefit of their app (save feature) but also gives users an instruction to accomplish the next step.
+Not only does it inform users of a benefit of their app (save feature), but it also gives users instructions on how to accomplish the next step.

 Fruity Tip: Include checklists to avoid platform abandonment.
 Checklists are the perfect balance between self-service onboarding and guided support.
 They allow users to accomplish tasks on their own time, while still providing a helpful roadmap of actions.